 The purpose of the fund is to support the development of the emerging UK advanced fuel sector as it scales up to commercial production.
 To achieve this, the Advanced Fuels Fund will provide funding to FOAK commercial and demonstration-scale projects in the UK at all development stages up to construction starting, including "Feasibility", "Pre-Front End Engineering Design (Pre-FEED)", "Front End Engineering Design (FEED)" and the "Detailed Design" and "Procurement of Main Equipment" stages within "Engineering, Procurement & Construction (EPC)" (definitions provided in Appendix C).
-In total, up to £165 million in grant funding will be provided to winning projects for work during the Funding Period.
+In total, up to £165 million in grant funding has been made available to winning projects for work during the Funding Period.

-The first application window for the Advanced Fuels Fund will run over summer 2022, and a second application window is expected to open in summer 2023 (See Section C: Overview and Timetable).
+This second application window for the Advanced Fuels Fund will run until 7 June 2023 (See Section C: Overview and Timetable).